 For easy accessibility to the topics in this buying guide, use the links below:

-All electric vacuum cleaners, regardless of their design profile, are composed of the same parts that make the suctioning process possible.
+All electric vacuum cleaners, regardless of their design profile, are composed with similar parts that make the suctioning process possible.
 These parts include an intake port, an exhaust port, an electric motor, an internal fan, a disposable dust bag or permanent dust container, and an outer housing that protects the internal components.
 To get a general idea of how a vacuum works, think of the science behind taking a sip from a straw.
 As you pull liquid up through the straw and into your mouth, you increase the air pressure at the bottom of the straw.
 As a result, the liquid is pushed up into your mouth using the force of the increased pressure.

 Vacuums use a similar process to suction up dirt and dust.
 When a vacuum is turned on, the electric motor prompts the internal fan to begin moving air forward toward the exhaust port.
 This decreases the air pressure inside of the machine while the air pressure outside of the vacuum remains higher.
 As with the liquid in your drinking straw, the higher outside pressure pushes air - and debris - up through the vacuum's intake port, where dust and dirt are pushed into the dust bag or container and locked away.
 As a final step, air is exhausted back into your environment.